Helen-sew/100-days-of-code/log.md

 **Thoughts: ** refactored all class components to functional ones with Hook (useState and useEffect).
 Start to implement context api.
 **Link to work:**

+### Day 45: March 5, 2021

+**Today's Progress**: recreated HTML, CSS and Javascript Project -  Random Choice Picker.
+**Thoughts:  futher understand how to use setInterval and setTimeout.
+When to use and the differences.
+**Link to work:**